openstack/swift/doc/source/development_auth.rst

 this can be overridden if desired.
 The standard format can be parsed with swift.common.middleware.acl.parse_acl which converts the string into two arrays of strings: (referrers, groups).
-The referrers allow comparing the request's Referer header to control access.
+The referrers allow comparing the request's Referrer header to control access.
 The groups allow comparing the request.remote_user (or other sources of group information) to control access.
 Checking referrer access can be accomplished by using the swift.common.middleware.acl.referrer_allowed function.
 Checking group access is